ministryofjustice/hale-showcase/README.md

 <img align="right" width="300" src="https://github.com/ministryofjustice/hale-showcase/blob/main/screenshot.png">

 A WordPress child theme to the [Hale theme](https://github.com/ministryofjustice/wp-hale).
-When installed on a site, it creates a dashboard on the front page of the site, that displays a variety of metrics.
+When installed on a site, it adds additional features to the Hale theme to aid showcasing the theme.

 ## Installation